-18. Financial risk management objectives and policies
+20. Financial risk management objectives and policies

 The Company's principal financial liabilities comprise other payables.
 The main purpose of these financial liabilities is to finance a specific acquisition transaction.
-The Company's principal financial assets include other receivables, and cash that derive directly from its operations.
+The Company's principal financial assets include other receivables and receivables from related parties, and cash that derives directly from its operations.